LirookIAC/Azure-VMs-Configuration-Automation-via-Ansible/ansible-lab/README.md

 # Ansible Configuration Management Lab

-This directory contains the Ansible playbooks and roles used to configure the three Azure Virtual Machines provisioned by Terraform.
+This directory contains the Ansible playbooks and roles used to configure the three Azure Linux Virtual Machines accross flavours (Debian , SUSE and RedHat) provisioned by Terraform.

 ## What This Code Does